If you want to get started training with gymnastic rings, you’ve come to the right place!

 Or full push-up:

-And eventually end up doing all sorts of crazy stuff like muscle-ups:
+And eventually, end up doing all sorts of crazy stuff like iron crosses:

 If I haven’t scared you off yet, let’s get you started down your path to ring domination.
 You know my friend/hero Jim that I mentioned earlier?
 He’s now on Team Nerd Fitness (and our Head Coach!), and he helped us put together a pretty killer resource to help you become…